-Located next to the station we will pass the memorial to Yerofey Pavlovich Khabarov, the Far East explorer the city is named after, and see the impressive World War Two memorial to the fallen soldiers.
-We will also have time at the Regional Museum where the local history has been well-preserved with a rich collection of artefacts describing the cultural and natural history of the region.
+Located next to the station we will pass the monument to Yerofey Pavlovich Khabarov, the Far East explorer the city is named after, and see the impressive World War Two memorial to the fallen soldiers.
+We will also have time at the Regional Museum where the local history has been well-preserved with a rich collection of artefacts describing the cultural and natural history of the region

 Our journey today follows the Shilka and Amur rivers, close to the Chinese border.
 Enjoy Russia at its most beautiful and remote, as the landscape unfolds outside your window.
 Or you may like to attend one of the absorbing lectures or Russian language lessons.

 Today offers the perfect opportunity to practice your improving Russian or watch a DVD as you watch the world pass by.
 For those who like to socialise, the Bar Lounge Car is the perfect place to enjoy a chat with your fellow passengers as you listen to our resident musician.

 Our Trans-Siberian adventure takes us into Mongolia and a visit to its capital, Ulaan Baatar.
 Mongolia, once the very centre of an enormous empire led by Genghis Khan, is a country rich in culture and history with beautiful landscapes and nomadic people.
 Mongolia is famous for its endless green Steppes, grazing livestock and white, nomadic Gers (Yurts) dotted all across the countryside.